AdaCore/spark2014/lrm/source/subprograms.rst

    subprogram satisfies the post condition provided the precondition is True and the subprogram completes without exceptions.

-.. todo :: Think about Pre'Class and Post'Class
+.. todo:: Think about Pre'Class and Post'Class

 Subprogram Contracts
 ~~~~~~~~~~~~~~~~~~~~